Thompson’s water seal doesn’t have a colorful finish. So, can you paint over it to improve its color?

 All types of water sealers will repel paint because that is what the sealer is designed to do.
 However, certain water sealer brands are more accommodating when it comes to accepting paint.
 For example, polyurethane sealers are more accommodating to water-based paints.

-However, as long as you sand and prime the water seal, the paint will have some level of adhesion to the surface.
+However, as long as you sand and prime the sealer, the paint will have some level of adhesion to the surface.
 But, the level of adhesion would be better if the water sealer wasn’t there.
-That’s because the primer, just like the paint, won’t stick properly to the water sealer.
-However, the primer will stick better to the water sealer than the paint because it has better adhesive qualities.

-Your best bet if you want to paint a sealed surface is to remove the sealer first either by sanding or stripping it off.
-This way, the paint will stick better and last longer than if you apply paint over the sealer after priming.
+Your best bet is to remove the sealer first either by sanding or stripping it off.
+This way, the paint will stick better and last longer.

-In summary, you can paint over Thompson’s water sealer but to do this, you need to wipe, sand, and prime the water sealer to allow the paint to stick.
-If you don’t do these, the paint will not stick properly and will peel off of the surface after a while.
+In summary, you can paint over Thompson’s water sealer but to do this, you need to wipe, sand, and prime the finish first.
+If you don’t do these, there will be a weak adhesion and the finish will peel off.